dotnet/docs-aspire/docs/whats-new/preview-5.md

 ## Azure improvements

-The primary focus of the Azure improvements in preview 5 is to make it easier to use Azure resources in your .NET Aspire application.
+The primary focus of the Azure improvements in preview 5 is to make it easier to use Azure resources in your .NET Aspire project.
 This includes improvements to the Azure provisioning libraries, support for local development with Azure resources, and other Azure-related improvements.

 ### Azure provisioning libraries

 In preview 5 the Azure-specific extensions for .NET Aspire have adopted the Azure Provisioning libraries being developed by the Azure SDK team.
 The Azure Provisioning libraries allow as to use a C# object model to declare Azure resources and at deployment time translate that object model into Bicep which is then used to automate deployment.

-If you are already using Azure-based resources with your .NET Aspire application the APIs you use today continue to work.
+If you are already using Azure-based resources with your .NET Aspire project the APIs you use today continue to work.
 For example the following code creates an Azure Cosmos database and wires up the connection string to your application.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);